 Looking into the rearview mirror for too long while driving is a metaphor, of course, for overly focusing on the past.
 There’s a function for the rearview mirror but it’s not our main focal point, especially while moving forward.
 Refer to this analogy when you need help to stop thinking about the past.

-Self-reflection and understanding the origin of our personal traumas and micro-traumas help us assists in healing our past wounds and to identify triggers.
+Self-reflection and understanding the origin of our personal traumas and micro-traumas help us assist in healing our past wounds and identifying triggers.
 While it’s important to have a grasp on our childhood stories and past traumas, it’s essential that they not become part of our identity.
 It’s possible that if you focus on them too much, you’ll miss an important part of the healing process, which is letting go.

 “Today is a gift, that’s why they call it the present.”